lehman/call-log/README-LouiseLehman.md

 -   [x] Remove a note
 -   [~] Works in latest versions of Chrome, Firefox, Safari and Internet Explorer.
 No need to support anything older than that.

+### Time Spent

+I spent much more than 3-4 hours on this.
+Probably around 15.

 ## Libraries Used

 This repo was built using `create-react-app --template typescript`.
 In addition to the libraries that are built in with using `create-react-app`, this repo uses: